 All those entering Malaysia, whether for work or holiday, need to have a visa.
 However, nationals of some countries, including the US, Britain, Australia and South Africa, do not require a visa for entering Malaysia for short-stay tourist or business visits.

 All those arriving in Malaysia should have a passport valid for at least six months and a valid return ticket.

 Tourist and business visas for Malaysia

-A single-entry visa is normally valid for a single entry into the country and is valid for three months from the date of entry.
+A single-entry visa is normally valid for a single entry into the country and is binding for three months from the date of issue.
 Multiple-entry visas are issued to foreign visitors wishing to travel to Malaysia multiple times, and normally for business or official government matters.
 Multiple-entry visas are normally valid for a period of three to twelve months from the date of issue.
 Transit visas for Malaysia are for those entering Malaysia in transit to other countries.

 Malaysia My Second Home Programme

 The Malaysia My Second Home Programme (MM2H) was introduced by the Malaysian government as a means of allowing foreign nationals to retire or live in Malaysia on a long-term basis.
 The programme invites foreigners to gain residence status for the applicant as well as their family/dependents.